 Leaving the Field a Hero: “That made his whole world”

-Just about a year ago in what feels like a different decade, Peter and his father Scott were the featured participants in a Sunday Minnesota Twins game at Target Field.
+In 2019, Peter and his father Scott were the featured participants in a Sunday Minnesota Twins game at Target Field.
 July 7 was Armed Forces Appreciation Day.

 Scott is a captain and chaplain in the Minnesota National Guard, and he and Peter ran from third to home and scored the first honorary run of the game prior to the national anthem.